iOliverNguyen/ng-express-boilerplate/README.md

-# ng-blank-boilerplate
+# ng-node-boilerplate

 > A boilerplate project to kickstart new AngularJs & Node projects.

 ## Introduction

-Angular Blank Boilerplate is a boilerplate project to kickstart new AngularJs & Node projects.
+ng-node-boilerplate (aka Blank) is a boilerplate project to kickstart new AngularJs & Node projects.
 Supports Bootstrap 3, AngularJS, Express, MongoDB, Karma, Mocha, Coffee and LESS with source map.
 It also works well with Node Inspector and Node Theseus.

 ## Quick Start